 As one of the world’s greatest Twitter trolls, he isn’t afraid to call anyone out, for anything, for which I do think can be a virtuous and much-needed trait in politics, but his history of drastic measures to keep people or media from expressing their freedom of speech and sometimes negative views towards him, is extremely troublesome.
 He bashes the media (except FOX news lol) constantly and has taken it to a point of banning multiple entire outlets and publications from having access to his events.
 He has sued countless people and hit countless others with gag orders on topics or events, and generally hid behind his high-priced lawyers in silencing people.
 I feel silencing people’s freedom of speech might be the most unfit trait one could have for the position of President of the United States, but in this area Hillary Clinton puts him to shame!
 (Clinton Body Count lol) =(

-In the past I personally, have accused the Donald of prying at people’s fears instead of using policies and solutions to secure votes, to which I feel is not democracy; but extortion, but that wasn’t the general feeling I got from the Rally or his actual words…. the rest of the venue and crowd I cannot say holds exactly the same.
+In the past I personally, have accused the Donald of prying at people's fears instead of using policies and solutions to secure votes, to which I feel is not democracy; but extortion.
+That wasn't necessarily the feeling I got from the Rally or from his actual words…. the rest of the venue and crowd I cannot say the same about.
 Many feel Donald Trump is running a campaign based of bigotry, racism, and even hatred which violate some of the core founding principles of America, such as freedom to escape religious persecution.

 "We are going to beat Isis" was followed by an eruption of cheer and applause, but during this entire rally, for the first time ever, I think both calculated and strategically, due to recent controversy, he didn't mention the words Muslim or Islam once.
 He talked about supporting our troops and our veterans, but didn't bother to issue an apology to the "Khans", in one of his first public speaking appearances after insulting the Gold Star family, who were extremely critical of Donald Trump’s view and stance on their religion as it pertained to them as Americans and the sacrifices their Muslim family has made to uphold our American ideologies.